apache/metron/metron-sensors/fastcapa/README.md

     09:00.0 Ethernet controller: Cisco Systems Inc VIC Ethernet NIC (rev a2) 0a:00.0 Ethernet controller: Cisco Systems Inc VIC Ethernet NIC (rev a2)
     ```

-5. Set the required environment variables.
-These are always required when interacting with a device using DPDK.
-    ```
-    export RTE_SDK=$DPDK_HOME/share/dpdk/
-    export RTE_TARGET=x86_64-native-linuxapp-gcc
-    ```

-6. Bind the device.
+5. Bind the device.
 Replace the device name and PCI address with what is appropriate for your environment.
     ```
     ifdown enp9s0f0
     modprobe uio_pci_generic
     $DPDK_HOME/sbin/dpdk-devbind --bind=uio_pci_generic "09:00.0"
     ```

-7. Ensure that the device was bound by ensuring that is shown as a "network device using DPDK-compatible driver."
+6. Ensure that the device was bound.
+It should be shown as a "network device using DPDK-compatible driver."
     ```
     [root@y138 dpdk-stable-16.11.1]# dpdk-devbind --status